mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 We recommend to use CSS variables from `theme.vars.*` because it has better debugging experience and more performant in some cases.

-The style can contain any CSS selectors (support nested selectors) like:
+The style can contain any CSS selectors (support nested selectors) like this:

 ```js
 extendTheme({